fabiofranchino/blog/_posts/2018-08-03-use-electron-as-local-webserver.md

 }).listen(9990)
 ```

 This is a very minimal local webserver the serves files in a folder.
-We also need a folder where to put the files that will be served by `node_static`, the project content should looks like this one:
+We also need a folder where to put the files that will be served by `node-static`, the project content should looks like this one:

 ![](../assets/posts/use-electron-as-local-webserver/filesys.png)